Josh Bell Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Royals pitching staff ranks 21st in MLB.
+- The pitching staff for the Royals has a collective 8.3 K/9, which ranks 22nd in MLB.

-- The Royals' 5.23 team ERA ranks 28th across all league pitching staffs.
+- The Royals have a 5.24 team ERA that ranks 28th across all MLB pitching staffs.

-- The Royals rank 18th in baseball in home runs allowed (94 total, 1.2 per game).
+- Royals pitchers combine to allow 102 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- His last appearance came on Friday against the Tampa Bay Rays, when the right-hander went 4 2/3 innings, surrendering seven earned runs while allowing nine hits.
+- In his last time out on Saturday, June 24 against the Tampa Bay Rays, the right-hander threw six innings, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.